aditya-satope/Snake-game-Debugit/README.md

 # Snake-game-Debugit
-Copy all the files in a folder
+Copy all the files in a folder.

 Make sure you have turtle and csv modules installed.

 Run main.py to start the game

 Enjoy :)